technomancy/bus-scheme/README.txt

 Scheme should run on Ruby 1.8, Ruby 1.9, and Rubinius at least.
 Bus Scheme also allows you to drop into Ruby when that's convenient.
 TODO: allow real inline Ruby blocks instead of access via a function call.

-=== XML integration

-TODO: Bus Scheme has a notion of XML literals so that it may be inlined into your Scheme code, much like the way ECMAScript uses E4X.
-If you'd prefer, you can leverage convenient s-expression -> XML conversion facilities.

 === Test-Driven